Humoresque (1946 film)

-Humoresque is a 1946 American melodrama film by Warner Bros. starring Joan Crawford and John Garfield in an older woman/younger man tale about a violinist and his patroness.
+Humoresque is a 1946 American melodrama film by Warner Bros. starring Joan Crawford and John Garfield in a tale about a violinist and his patroness.
 The screenplay by Clifford Odets and Zachary Gold was based upon the 1919 short story "Humoresque" by Fannie Hurst, which previously was made into a film in 1920.
 Humoresque was directed by Jean Negulesco and produced by Jerry Wald.

 Plot

 In New York City, a performance by noted violinist Paul Boray is cancelled.
-Something has happened which has brought Boray to rock bottom emotionally.
+Something has happened that has brought Boray to rock bottom emotionally.
 At his apartment, he seems to be about to give up on his career; his manager Frederic Bauer is angry that Paul has misunderstood what performing would be like and admonishes him for thinking that music could no longer be part of his life.
 Paul's more sympathetic friend and accompanist Sid Jeffers asks Bauer to leave, and Boray says to Jeffers that he (Boray) always has wanted to do the right thing, but always has been "on the outside, looking in," and cannot "get back to that happy kid" he once was.

-In the past, young Paul is choosing a birthday present in a variety store run by Jeffers’ father in their neighborhood in New York City.
-He rejects the suggestions of his father, a grocery store owner, but settles on a violin, which his father rejects as unsuitable; his price limit is $1.50.
+In the past, we see young Paul choosing a birthday present in a variety store.
+He rejects his father's suggestions and wants a violin; his father rejects this, partly because the violin is costly but mostly because he believes it's just a passing fancy on his son's part.
 Esther, his mother, supportive at this stage, buys the $8 violin for the boy.

 A transition from his faltering first steps to being a gifted young violinist follows.
-On 15 October 1930, he overhears his family expressing frustration about the state of their finances and about how he is not helping by working at a real job.
-His father is dismissive of Paul's chances for success, and his brother Phil is extremely negative concerning his own possibilities for finding any job at all.
-Paul resolves to go out on his own so he is not dependent on his family or appears to be taking advantage of them.
-He finds a job with a locally broadcast orchestra in which Sid Jeffers is the pianist.
+In 1930, he overhears his family expressing frustration about their finances and how he is not bringing in any income.
+His father is dismissive of Paul's chances for success, and his brother, Phil, is extremely negative concerning his own possibilities for finding any job at all.
+Paul resolves to go out on his own so as not to be dependent on his family or take advantage of them.
+He finds a job with a locally broadcast orchestra in which Jeffers is the pianist.

-At a party, Paul meets the hostess, Helen Wright, a patroness in a loveless marriage with an ineffectual, aging third husband.
+At a party, Paul meets the hostess, Helen Wright, a patroness in a loveless marriage to an ineffectual, aging third husband, Victor.
 Helen is a self-centered, adulterous woman who uses men as sexual playthings and is initially baffled by the strong-willed and independent Boray.
 She is rude to him during the party, but the next day, she sends him a gold cigarette case and a note of apology.
-"Papa" Boray is impressed, but Paul's mother is suspicious.
+"Papa" Boray is impressed, but Esther is suspicious.